esradev/Farazsms-React/readme.txt

 In this article, we discussed the use of the Faraz sms plugin on the website of large and small businesses and explained all the benefits of using this plugin for you.
 By using the sms panel, increase the number of your customers and boost your business.

-If you have the experience of using Faraz sms sms panel and extension, share it with us and other users.
+If you have the experience of using Farazsms panel and extension, share it with us and other users.